-- ITS World Congress Singapore Report -
+ITS World Congress Opening Ceremony in Singapore

 The ITS World Congress is a world meeting where stakeholders from all over the world meet to discuss ITS (Intelligent Transportation Systems).
 This year it was held in Singapore.